lsst/qserv/doc/source/quick-start.rst

 .. code-block:: bash

-   # qserv-configure.py --help give additional informations
+   # qserv-configure.py --help provides additional informations
    # configuration parameters will be deployed in all
    # qserv services configuration files/db
    # for a minimalist single node install just leave default